mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **Example 3: Cleric PC who struggled with faith**
 {{descriptive
-*You write theological treatise: "The Gods in Grey."
+*You write theological treatise: "The Gods in Gray."
 Becomes foundational text for new religious philosophy embracing moral complexity.
 Start new religious order.
 Die peacefully, faith intact, having reconciled belief with reality.*

 **Customize for each PC based on their journey.**